TO THE SHAREHOLDERS - 2017-18

 In accordance with Section 134 of the Companies Act 2013 the Directors based on therepresentation received from the management confirm that:

-i. in the preparation of accounts for the Financial Year ended 31st March2017 the applicable accounting standards have been followed with no material departures;
+i. in the preparation of accounts for the Financial Year ended 31st March2018 the applicable accounting standards have been followed with no material departures;

 7. CORPORATE GOVERNANCE:

-A detailed report on Corporate Governance duly certified by the Statutory Auditors ofthe Company B.K.
-Khare &Co.
-Chartered Accountants Mumbai is appearing separately inthe Annual Report.
+A detailed report on Corporate Governance duly certified by the Statutory Auditors ofthe Company i.e. B S R & Associates LLP Chartered Accountants Pune is givenseparately in the Annual Report.

 8. MANAGEMENT DISCUSSION AND ANALYSIS:

 All related party transactions are presented to the Audit Committee for their priorapproval.
 Subsequent modifications of related party transactions are also placed beforethe Audit Committee for its approval.
-Omnibus approval is obtained for the transactionswhich are foreseen and repetitive in nature.
+Omnibus approval if any is obtained for thetransactions which can be foreseen and repetitive in nature.
 A statement of all relatedparty transactions is presented before the Audit Committee on quarterly basis specifyingthe nature value and terms and conditions of the transactions.

 The particulars of contracts or arrangements made with related parties pursuant toSection 188 is covered in Notes to the Financial Statements and material contracts /arrangements made with related parties is given in Form AOC-2 which is attached asAnnexure VI to this report.

 Your Company's aspiration to create effective and sustainable societal value isdemonstrated in its CSR initiatives that embrace the disadvantaged sections of societyespecially those staying in the vicinity of its manufacturing locations at Roha and Mahadthrough economic empowerment based on grassroots capacity building.
 All CSR activities ofthe Company are carried out under the aegis of "SUDHA" (Sudarshan's HolisticAspiration).